priyankad1520/aws-devops-zero-to-hero/day-3/README.md

 Deliver secure, reliable, high-performance, and cost-effective compute infrastructure to meet demanding business needs.
 Access the on-demand infrastructure and capacity you need to run HPC applications faster and cost-effectively.
 Access environments in minutes, dynamically scale capacity as needed, and benefit from AWS’s pay-as-you-go pricing.
-Deliver the broadest choice of compute, networking (up to 400 Gbps), and storage services purpose-built to optimize price performance for ML projects
+Deliver the broadest choice of compute, networking (up to 400 Gbps), and storage services purpose-built to optimize price performance for ML projects <br>

---- EC2 Instance Types: Recommended to follow [this](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html) page for very detailed and updated information.
+EC2 Instance Types: Recommended to follow [this](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html) page for very detailed and updated information.

 General purpose: General Purpose instances are designed to deliver a balance of compute, memory, and network resources.
 They are suitable for a wide range of applications, including web servers, small databases, development and test environments, and more.